-When they were introduced to open+, bibliotheca’s comprehensive open library solution that allows for extended access through automation, Hamilton seized the opportunity to pilot the solution.
+When they were introduced to open+ access, Bibliotheca’s comprehensive open library solution that allows for extended access through automation, Hamilton seized the opportunity to pilot the solution.
 The Freelton branch seemed an ideal candidate for the pilot.
 Serving a community of just 2,500, the branch was only open 17 hours a week, leaving valuable community resources idle for much of the day, and limiting customers’ access.

-Using open+, HPL was able to expand Freelton’s weekly open hours from 17 to 60 – an increase of more than 350%.
+Using open+ access, HPL was able to expand Freelton’s weekly open hours from 17 to 60 – an increase of more than 350%.
 Furthermore, the library saw a 19% increase in use in just the first five months.
 But this didn’t happen by accident.
-The success of the open+ pilot was due, in large part, to a carefully crafted communication campaign.
+The success of the open+ access pilot was due, in large part, to a carefully crafted communication campaign.

 Start slow, but start early